jpkilburn/jpkilburn.github.io/_posts/2016-06-07-learning-skeleton.md

 image: "https://cdn.tutsplus.com/webdesign/uploads/2013/10/skeleton-retina.png"
 ---

-Jumping straight into some (slightly) new material, I've decided to start doing some development with <a href="http://getskeleton.com/">Skeleton</a>.
+Jumping straight into some (slightly) new material, I've decided to start doing some learning and development with <a href="http://getskeleton.com/">Skeleton</a>.
+Skeleton is a lightweight CSS boilerplate for producing responsive designs.
+It doesn't come with all of the additional features you'll find in Bootstrap and some other frameworks, instead allowing the developer to add in what their site needs.
+It reduces bloat and is a strong fit for small scale sites, or ones that are primarily delivering static content.<!--more-->

 Up until this point I've generally turned to Bootstrap for all of my responsive needs.
 I was first introduced to frameworks with Bootstrap and it's a standard tool to use, so it's not really something I've paid a second thought to.
 However, after looking through some negative sentiments of it on Reddit, I decided to do some reading of my own.
 What I found wasn't entirely against Bootstrap; like many technologies, there are alternatives and there are certain times when those alternatives may be a better option.
 I did find an <a href="http://www.zingdesign.com/5-reasons-not-to-use-twitter-bootstrap/">article by Zing Design</a> that I read through and found some valid points on, though.